-In TiM, an employee cannot be invited to a production without a rate being set in the Employee Invite.
+In TiM, an employee cannot be Invited to a Project without a rate being set in the Employee Invite.
 Reach out to your payroll coordinator for any questions you may have regarding hourly rates, or exempt versus non-exempt employees.

-On the Employee Invite page, under Employment Details, there is an area available for "Add'l Rate and Basis Notes".
+On the Employee Invite, under Employment Details, there is an area available for "Add'l Rate and Basis Notes".
 Admins should feel free to include an explanation of how an employee's hourly rate translates to a guarantee.